Arthurian Epistolary Project (HUM 270-001)

-Students in Dr. Christopher Berard’s course, King Arthur: Monarch of the Medieval Imagination, fabricate medieval documents as a final assignment to showcase their understanding of the content of the course.
+Students in Dr. Christopher Berard’s Humanities courses, King Arthur: Monarch of the Medieval Imagination and Christian Kingship & Knighthood, fabricate medieval documents as a capstone assignment to showcase their content knowledge and creative writing skills.

 - Quis?
 (Who?): Who is the principal (actor) behind the document?
 Who is the addressee (destinatarius) of the document?